 2023-2024 ACI Fellow Roopa Kanal | Research Project: The Art and Career of Sarindar Dhaliwal

 Since the 1980s, Toronto-based artist Sarindar Dhaliwal (b.1953) has forged a path for the representation of South Asian diasporic histories in her multimedia practice, exploring intergenerational memory and the legacies of colonialism.
 Though she has exhibited widely, Dhaliwal has faced misunderstanding and marginalization based on her cultural background.
 Born in Punjab, India, and raised in England before immigrating to Canada in 1968, Dhaliwal grounds her practice in personal experiences.
 Her works, including Triple Self Portrait with Persimmon and Pomegranates, 1988, layer cross-cultural imagery to communicate the complexities of establishing one’s sense of self in relationship to place.
 Through her research, Roopa Kanal will examine how Dhaliwal’s works approach migration—a dissonant experience that has impacted both settler and Indigenous communities—as a wider interpretive lens for the social, cultural, and contextual realities that inform the construction of Canadian art.
 Kanal has more than a decade of experience in program and policy development and research expertise in South Asian art.
-She is a Programs Advisor with the Ministry of Tourism, Culture and Sport in Ontario and is pursuing an MA in Art History at the University of Victoria.
+She holds an MA in Art History from the University of Victoria.

 Contact Roopa: email@example.com